Single Touch Payroll

 Now is a good time to check that you are paying employees in accordance with the relevant modern award or other industrial instrument requirements.

-Payment summaries are still required to be issued to employees for this financial year—there is no change yet to this process.
-Now is also a good time to check that you have all the required personal and contact information on record for all your employees—even if you are a small employer and don’t need to enter STP yet, this will help you get ready for payment summaries due by 14 July.
+Payment summaries are still required to be issued to employees up until employers enter STP.
+Now is also a good time to check that you have all the required personal and contact information on record for all your employees—even if you are a small or micro employer and don’t need to enter STP yet, this will help you get ready for payment summaries due by 14 July.

-Substantial employers: if you have a headcount of 20 employees or more at 1 April 2018, you are classified as a substantial employer; therefore you need to consider your implementation strategy before 1 July this year.
+Substantial employers: if you had a headcount of 20 employees or more at 1 April 2018, you are classified as a substantial employer; therefore you should already be reporting to the ATO.

 Employees to be counted are full-time, part-time, casuals, overseas employees, and any employees who are on the payroll but may be on paid or unpaid leave.
 There are exemptions for seasonal businesses regarding who must be counted.
 If you have more than 20 employees for only a couple of months this year, see the ATO detail on exemptions if you think this may apply to you.